Determine Province of Employment (POE)

 • Related Articles

-What is a ROE?
-A Record of Employment (ROE) is a form that employers complete and file to Service Canada at the end of an employee's service.
-This is for the employee in the event that they stop working and experience an interruption in earnings. ...
+A Record of Employment (ROE) is a form that employers complete and file with Service Canada at the end of an employee’s service.
+Rise makes it super-easy to file an ROE directly with Service Canada without leaving the platform or dealing with pesky ...

 • Leave of absence by province